rusty-ferris-club/.github/profile/README.md

 * 🏗️ Finding people for building _open source_ projects together and consult with, from idea to finish.
 * ❓ Getting a helping hand now and then from eachother maintaining your open source project.
 * 🧰 Enjoy building and using commonly built helpers, tools, and starters to get going with Rust quickly and effectively.
+* 👷‍♀️ Work is offline, async, distributed and as time permits (because life happens too).
+We may meet (virtually or f2f) from time to time.

 ## Joining ⤵️